EVerest/everest-core/modules/examples/TerminalCostAndPriceMessage/doc.rst

     and will be converted to HTML and PDF by Sphinx.

 *******************************************
-DisplayMessage
+TerminalCostAndPriceMessage
 *******************************************

-:ref:`Link <everest_modules_DisplayMessage>` to the module's reference.
+:ref:`Link <everest_modules_TerminalCostAndPriceMessage>` to the module's reference.
-Example display message module
+Example terminal cost and price message module